III. Initiating the Student Conduct Process

 4.1 Failure to carry Mount Ida College-issued keys

-4.2 Unauthorized possession of keys which permit access to Mount Ida College facilities
+4.2 Unauthorized possession, duplication, or use of keys which permit access to Mount Ida College facilities

 5.0 College Residences